Victor-Alfred/bioinf_starter_pack/README.md

 Work a bit more efficiently and reproducibly
 --------------------------------------------

-It might seem to much to demand reproducibility, version control and similar stuff from an absolute beginners, but better start early.
-If you keep a lab notebook, you should keep something similar, when writing ugly hacks.
+It might seem too much to demand reproducibility, version control and similar stuff from absolute beginners, but better start early.
+If you keep a lab notebook, you should keep something similar when writing ugly hacks.
 Probably the information is quite redundant in the following papers, but just to make sure.